 I love the prompts of depth and complexity and the content imperatives.
 They’re simple, powerful, and flexible.

-But now, I’m hearing from teachers being told to add eight new prompts and icons to their classrooms: process, original, impact, context, motives, proof, translate, and judgement.
+Back in the mid-2010’s teachers were being told to add eight new prompts and icons to their classrooms: process, original, impact, context, motives, proof, translate, and judgment.
 That’s 24 thinking tools if you’re using depth and complexity, content imperatives, and these new tools.
-Honestly, did you ever look at the original set and think “boy there just aren’t enough!”?
-In fact, I always thought we should trim down one or two (ahem trends 😝), not add more!

 If we’re putting more on kids’ (and teachers’) plates, we’d better have a darn good reason for doing so.
 And I don’t think there is a darn good reason for the new depth and complexity icons.
+In fact, I think these new prompts are… a little off.

 It’s important that we all think critically before adopting a new classroom practice.

-They Seem “Different”
+They Seem… “Different”

 - Unique: each one is significantly different from any others.